Why Is Sustainable Fashion Important?

 Is everything straight?
 Most often well made pieces have patterns that match up at the seams and matching threads.
 The stitching should also be straight.

 What is the garment made of?
 Generally, a higher percentage of natural fibers in the fabric means the item is going to be well made.
 This is extremely important when buying outerwear.
 The more natural fiber included, the warmer it will keep you.
-It’s okay to have a little synthetic material incuded as it will help maintain the shape of the piece.
+It’s okay to have a little synthetic material included as it will help maintain the shape of the piece.

 Next time you go shopping, keep these things in mind and you’ll be sure to add some pieces to your wardrobe with a long life expectancy.
 Another way to think about sustainable fashion and the longer a garment lasts, the less shopping you have to do!